-FUNCTION ARGUMENT RESULT scankeyword string returns true if the given keyword is gobbled; as with the regular T E X keyword scanner this is case insensitive (and scankeywordcs string ascii based) returns true if the given keyword is gobbled; this variant is case sensitive and also suitable for utf8 scanint returns an integer scanreal returns a number from e.g. 1, 1.1, .1 with optional col- scanfloat lapsed signs returns a number from e.g. 1, 1.1, .1, 1.1E10, , .1e-10 with optional collapsed signs scandimen infinity, mu-units returns a number representing a dimension or two numbers being the filler and order scanglue mu-units returns a glue spec node scantoks definer, expand returns a table of tokens scancode bitset returns a character if its category is in the given bitset (representing catcodes) scanstring returns a string given between {}, as \macro or as sequence of characters with catcode 11 or 12 scanargument this one is simular to scanstring but also accepts a \cs (which then get expanded) scanword returns a sequence of characters with catcode 11 or 12 as string scancsname returns foo after scanning \foo scanlist picks up a box specification and returns a [h v]list node we expect math units.
-When scanning tokens we can indicate that we are defining a macro, in which case the result will also provide information about what arguments are expected and in the result this is separated from the meaning by a separator token.
-The expand flag determines if the list will be expanded.
+FUNCTION ARGUMENT RESULT

+scankeyword string returns true if the given keyword is gobbled; as with the

+regular TEX keyword scanner this is case insensitive (and

+ascii based)

+scankeywordcs string returns true if the given keyword is gobbled; this variant

+is case sensitive and also suitable for utf8

+scanint returns an integer

+scanreal returns a number from e.g. 1, 1.1, .1 with optional col-

+lapsed signs

+scanfloat returns a number from e.g. 1, 1.1, .1, 1.1E10, , .1e-10 $$

+with optional collapsed signs

+scandimen infinity, mu-units returns a number representing a dimension or two num-

+bers being the filler and order

+scanglue mu-units returns a glue spec node

+scantoks definer, expand returns a table of tokens

+scancode bitset returns a character if its category is in the given bitset (rep-

+resenting catcodes)

+scanstring returns a string given between {}, as \macro or as se-

+quence of characters with catcode 11 or 12

+scanargument this one is simular to scanstring but also accepts a \cs

+(which then get expanded)

+scanword returns a sequence of characters with catcode 11 or 12 as

+string

+scancsname returns foo after scanning \foo

+scanlist picks up a box specification and returns a [h v]list node